 What’s something we didn’t think to ask, but you’d really like to share it with your funder colleagues?

 RWJ is a large foundation.
 I don’t speak for the whole.
 I bring the lens of the work I engage in.
 There’s a whole other side of the foundation that works on transforming health and healthcare systems.
 Colleagues in that area would have answered the questions very differently, I’m sure.
 So, I’m giving you a snapshot of a piece of the work of the foundation.
 Not the whole picture.

 Are there any resources you’d like to share with your funder colleagues?

 - Why Building Black Wealth is Key to Health Equity

 - Every Family Forward

-- Health Policy in Brief: We support the translation of nonpartisan research and evidence into health policy briefs that strive to explain key policy issues in a concise, easily digestible format.
+- We support the translation of nonpartisan research and evidence into health policy briefs that strive to explain key policy issues in a concise, easily digestible format.
 Two that seem especially relevant:

 Thank you so much Monica for your time and support of our network!
 If you’d like to reach out to Monica directly to learn more, she can be reached at firstname.lastname@example.org.

 This interview was completed by Sarah Griffiths, consultant to Economic Opportunity Funders.